[?] Subscribe To This Site

 Why is critical thinking so difficult?
 Some argue that humans aren’t designed for it.

 According to this idea, evolution hasn’t equipped us for abstract, logical reasoning.
-Instead, natural selection has shaped the brain to solve specific, evolutionarily- relevant, problems-- like avoiding predators and identifying which people are breaking the rules (Tooby and Cosmides 1992).
+Instead, natural selection has shaped the brain to solve specific, evolutionarily- relevant, problems– like avoiding predators and identifying which people are breaking the rules (Tooby and Cosmides 1992).

-Maybe these folks are right—I’m not going to argue that here.
+Maybe these folks are right.
+I’m not going to argue that here.
 Instead, I want to make a different point:

 We often train our kids to think in fallacious or illogical ways.

-Want evidence?
+My evidence?

-Consider these real-life examples of how TV, books, educational software, and even some teachers--discourage critical thinking in children.
+Consider these real-life examples of how TV, books, educational software, and even some teachers–discourage critical thinking in children.

 How to discourage critical thinking in children: The case of Minnie Mouse